 The ballot must explain the "choices inherent" in the proposed consolidation.

-Once the vote is complete; the local(s) with bargaining unit(s) voting for consolidation would file petition(s) with the FLRA.
+Once the vote is complete; the local(s) with bargaining unit(s) voting for consolidation would file petition(s) with the FLRA to change the exclusive representative and/or with the Local 777 Executive Board to form a new Chapter of Local 777.

 What would change, and when?